bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 You actually asked a slightly different question but I thought it was connected.
 You said...

-Audience: My other question would have been how to quantify privacy which you answered but the other question is how does it compare block space wise?
+[Audience]: My other question would have been how to quantify privacy which you answered but the other question is how does it compare block space wise?
 Yeah, efficiency of block space.

-Adam Gibson: Do you see why I think it's connected right?
+[Adam Gibson]: Do you see why I think it's connected right?
 Because if you need a quantitative measure like 100, you need to have a lot of people, well debatable.
 I know you've got a lot of very sophisticated ideas about efficiency within your construction of block space usage.
 But in principle, this might apply to CoinSwap, but I think it certainly applies to this construction.
 But I would argue it's very efficient in block space, because you get a quality of anonymity which is difficult to measure, but which arguably is much higher for per unit of transaction.
 It's difficult to compare.

-#### Entropic model
+### Entropic model

-Adam Gibson: We would we would love to have I'm just gonna pretend It's the whole block the anonymity set is the whole blockchain and somebody's gonna have to tell me why it isn't Entropic model?
+[Adam Gibson]: We would we would love to have I'm just gonna pretend It's the whole block the anonymity set is the whole blockchain and somebody's gonna have to tell me why it isn't Entropic model?

-Audience: Yeah Yeah, so like in this case the anonymity set would be potentially huge, like whatever time window of value-compatible transactions.
+[Audience]: Yeah, so like in this case the anonymity set would be potentially huge, like whatever time window of value-compatible transactions.
 Yes.
 But then there's two very difficult open questions.
 If you try to model the adversary, three.